What is the Pop-up Art Programme?

 - Cultural performances for the Mobile Library Tour

+Please note that the additional information available through the application site links is provided only in Finnish.
 For more information, please contact the person responsible for each site.

 The selected operator is fully responsible for creating the content and paying the related costs.